docyes/cryptic-love-in-a-comment/README.md

 # cryptic love in a comment

+## overview

 An example of performing sentiment analysis on comments from the latest hacker news posts using the [crul](https://crul.com) map/expand engine.

 ```bash
 open https://news.ycombinator.com/news